-The study of gene networks relating to a given disease area often involves analysis of multiple sources of network data that feature weak and widespread signal and low signal to noise ratio.
-In this setting, interest commonly lies in detection of latent community structure in a given gene network.
-The stochastic block model (SBM) is a flexible and standard network model with the ability to perform community detection, though it suffers from poor performance in the case of weak and widespread signal.
-In many settings, data from multiple experiments on the same set of genes is available for use.
-Examples of such complimentary data sources are gene expression, DNA methylation, and more recently, literature mining experiments, each of which are concerned with measuring associations among a similar set of genes and often feature low signal to noise ratio.
-To address the issue of weak and widespread signal in network data, we propose a data integration framework for the SBM, whereby multiple available data sources are combined into a unified network model for a given gene set.
-We show through simulation studies that our proposed method offers improved community detection inference for a variety of settings when compared to SBMs fit to single data sources or under alternative data integration approaches.
-In future work, we plan to extend our data integration method to the Bayesian setting to allow for the use of prior information to guide community detection and further improve SBM performance in the case of weak and widespread signal.
+The study of gene networks associated with a given disease area often involves analysis of multiple sources of network data that feature weak and widespread signal and low signal-to-noise ratio.
+In this setting, interest commonly lies in detection of latent community structure (unknown hub gene and gene sub-network structure) in a given gene network.
+The stochastic block model (SBM) is a flexible statistical model with the ability to perform community detection.
+However, the standard SBM still suffers from poor performance in the case of weak and widespread signal.
+With improvement of genomic profiling technologies, multiple relevant experiments became more abundant and this provides unprecedented opportunity for integrative analysis of these datasets.
+Examples of such complimentary data sources are gene expression, DNA methylation, and more recently, literature mining data, each of which are concerned with measuring associations among a similar set of genes and often feature low signal to noise ratio.
+To address the issue of weak and widespread signal in network data, we propose a data integration framework for the SBM, whereby multiple available data sources are combined into a unified network model.
+We show through simulation studies that our proposed method offers improved detection of hub genes and gene sub-networks for a variety of settings when compared to SBMs fit to single data sources or under alternative data integration approaches.
+In future work, we plan to extend our data integration method to the Bayesian setting to allow for the use of prior biological knowledge to guide detection of hub genes and gene sub-networks, and further improve SBM performance in the case of weak and widespread signal.
+In addition, we also plan to apply the proposed framework to the genomic studies of twins with systemic sclerosis (SSc) to help investigation of the genetic causes of SSc.